Also Serving Phoenix, Paradise Valley, & Mesa

 Getting Back to Normal after your Breast Lift

 You will be up and walking after your surgery.
 Light activity is encouraged in the days following your breast lift.
 Most patients feel up to returning to light work after about one week.
-You should avoid heavily lifting or lifting anything over your head for several weeks.
+You should avoid heavy lifting or lifting anything over your head for several weeks.
 If you have any unusual symptoms, please do not hesitate to call Dr. Weinrach.

 Your New Look